Moles in Bristol TN

 Moles prefer wooded areas as their natural habitat, but they are also comfortable in residential yards and farm fields.
 Moles live almost entirely underground in a vast network of interconnecting tunnels.
 Active year-round, moles are particularly busy in spring and fall, frequently creating shallow tunnels just below the surface where they capture worms, insects, and other invertebrates.
 Moles are beneficial in that a typical 5-6 ounce mole can eat as much as 50 pounds of insect pests and grubs in a year!
 During rainy periods, molehills are abundant as earthworms move toward the surface.

-Mole Threats or Dangers
+Mole Behaviors, Threats, or Dangers

 Since moles are seldom present above ground and rarely come into contact with people, they are not considered to be a physical threat to humans.
 Contrary to popular opinion, moles will not eat vegetation in residential and rural landscapes.
 However, their surface tunnels can disturb plant roots, which can cause distress.
 In lawns, molehills make walking and mowing difficult, sometimes damaging the grass.
 Mole tunnels can be hijacked by meadow voles, small rodents who do eat plants.
 The first sign of a mole problem will be several molehills or ‘ridges’ caused by tunneling.
-If you are having an issue with moles, it is best to consult a professional nuisance wildlife control company for assistance.
+If you are having an issue with moles, it is best to consult a professional wildlife control company for removal.

 Need help with Mole control?